How Radar Satellites are Transforming Flood Surge Event Response for UK Insurers

 Challenges of pre-event operational response planning

 Traditional pre-event emergency response planning relies on weather forecasts, media coverage, past claims, and local knowledge.
-However, these methods are not always reliable or comprehensive.
+However, these methods are not always reliable or comprehensive, leaving many insurance companies struggling to manage their flood surge response effectively as they struggle “to see the wood for the trees”.

 Additionally, each flood surge event is very different, and what happened last time will not necessarily repeat itself.
-This could be due to land use changes, ground saturation levels, new flood defences, or changes in customer behaviours and attitudes to risk.
+This could be due to land use changes, ground saturation levels, new flood defenses, or changes in customer behaviors and attitudes to risk.

 Aviva’s 2021 research indicates that despite the increasing frequency of extreme weather events in the UK, many individuals residing in high-risk flood areas still believe their homes are not susceptible to flooding.
 Specifically, 73% of those surveyed do not consider their property at risk of flooding.
 In comparison, 67% of respondents residing in high-risk flood areas perceive their homes to be completely safe from flooding.